Indigenous Video Art Screening - Night 1

 Ross McKay Courtyard (formerly Tsubu outdoor garden)

-As part of the New Student Precinct Project and Next Wave Partnership, Next Wave will present a screening of Indigenous films over three evenings sourced from the Victorian College of the Arts (VCA) digitised collection, as well as several other independent Indigenous film makers and collectives.
+As part of the New Student Precinct Project and Next Wave Partnership, Next Wave will present a screening of Indigenous films over two evenings as well as several other independent Indigenous film makers and collectives.
 To open the series, a presentation of Indigenous video art will be presented in the outdoor setting of the Ross McKay Courtyard.
 The series hopes to pay our respects to Elders past, present and future whilst showcasing the rich cultural background of Indigenous Australians and artistic interpretations of Aboriginality in Australia today.

 The event will be opened with a didgeridoo performance from musician Kiernan Ironfield.